-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) NUR2718C Mental Health 4 45 0 45 90 PSY2012
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent NUR2718C Mental Health 4 45 0 45 90 PSY2012

 The focus of this nursing course is on clients with altered mental health states in acute and chronic psychiatric settings.
 In this course students continue to develop their role as a member of the profession of nursing as a provider of care to clients with mental and cognitive alterations.
 Emphasis is placed on knowledge and skills relating to psychiatric settings.
 Principles of nutrition and pharmacology are continuous throughout the course.
 The roles of the nurse as provider of care, communicator, teacher, manager, and member of a profession are expanded and provide the framework for clinical application and evaluation.
 Theoretical knowledge and principles are applied in the skills laboratory and clinical setting.
-Students are required to implement concepts related to the Quality and Safety for Nursing Education (OSEN) competencies and the nursing process.
+Students are required to implement concepts related to the Quality and Safety for Nursing Education (QSEN) competencies and the nursing process.

-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) NUR2750C Adult Health Nursing II 7 60 30 90 150 NUR1221C
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent NUR2750C Adult Health Nursing II 7 60 30 90 150 NUR1221C relating to advanced adult health care in medical-surgical settings.

-The focus of this adult-health nursing course is on the care of adults with altered health states is acute care settings.
-In this course students continue to develop their role as a member of the profession of nursing as a provider of care to clients with more complex medical-surgical alterations in health.
-Emphasis is placed on knowledge and skills relating to advanced adult health care in medical-surgical settings.
 The roles of the nurse as a provider of care, communicator, teacher, manager, and member of a profession are expanded and provide the framework for clinical application and evaluation.
 Students are required to implement concepts related to the Quality and Safety for Nursing Education (QSEN) competencies and the nursing process.
 Theoretical knowledge and principles are applied in the skills laboratory and clinical setting.